 Use 4.00 mm crochet hook

-Foundation: ch 4, starting in 2nd ch from hook, sc 2 in each around, continue to work 2 in each chain of the back loops.
+Foundation [in off white worsted weight yarn]: ch 4, starting in 2nd ch from hook, sc 2 in the back loops of each ch, turn work and continue to work 2 in each chain of the front loops.
 (12)

 Round 1: *sc, inc*, repeat from * around (18)

 Round 2: *sc 2, inc*, repeat from * around (24)